williamweckl/nasa_exploration_rovers_control/README.md

 ## Getting Started

 1. Install the project dependencies.
-The project has only 4 dependencies: `mock` that is being used for mocking at tests; `ex_doc` that was used to generate the documentation; `credo` used as code linter; `excoveralls` for test coverage checks.
+The project has 5 dependencies: `mock` that is being used for mocking at tests; `ex_doc` that was used to generate the documentation; `credo` used as code linter; `excoveralls` for test coverage checks; `junit_formatter` used for properly store CI artifacts.

 ```
 $ mix deps.get